Did you know?

 1. Vaccines save lives

 Vaccines have saved more lives in Canada than any other medical intervention in the past 50 years.
 Before we had vaccines, many Canadians died from diseases that we can now prevent.
 Vaccines also prevent diseases that are rarely deadly but can cause pain and long-term health problems.

-- In the early 1900s, before the polio vaccine was introduced, thousands of Canadians were paralyzed or died from polio.
+- In the early 1900s, before introduction of the polio vaccine, thousands of Canadians were paralyzed or died from polio.
 Thanks to vaccination, Canada has been polio-free for the last 20 years.

-- Before the introduction of the Haemophilus influenzae type b (Hib) vaccine in 1988, Hib was the most common cause of bacterial meningitis (a serious and life-threatening infection) among children younger than 5 years of age in Canada.
+- Before introduction of the Haemophilus influenzae type b (Hib) vaccine in 1988, Hib was the most common cause of bacterial meningitis (a serious and life-threatening infection) among children younger than 5 years of age in Canada.
 Every year about 1500 cases of Hib meningitis occurred in Canada in children under the age of 5.
-Since the introduction of the vaccine, Hib infections have almost disappeared in Canada.
+Since the vaccine, Hib infections have almost disappeared in Canada.

 2. Vaccine-preventable diseases are still out there

-Many of the diseases vaccines prevent are now rarely seen in Canada, largely because of vaccine programs.
-But the germs that cause these diseases still exist, and some of these diseases such as pertussis (whooping cough), measles, and mumps still occur in small numbers in Canada.
+Many of the diseases vaccines prevent are now rarely seen in Canada, mostly because of vaccine programs.
+But the germs that cause these diseases still exist, and we still see some of these diseases such as pertussis (whooping cough), measles, and mumps in small numbers in Canada.
 If vaccination rates drop, these small numbers of diseases could quickly become outbreaks and epidemics of disease.
 We have seen this happen in other countries: